Inspection Reports for

 Cleaning agents, dangerous or flammable materials were not stored in a locked area to prevent unauthorized access.

-One fire-rated door on the 200 hall did not close and latch fully.
+There was one fire rated door on the 200 hall that did not close and latch fully.

 Emergency and disaster response plan did not address assignment of personnel to specific tasks during an emergency; delivery of essential care and services to facility occupants by alternate means; delivery of essential care and services if additional persons are housed in the facility during an emergency; and delivery of essential care and services to facility occupants if personnel are reduced by an emergency.